Triply Robust Panel Estimators: The Triply RObust Panel (TROP) Estimator

 \subsection{Set Up and Estimand}

 We observe an $N\times T$ matrix of outcomes ${\bf Y}$, and an $N\times T$ matrix of binary treatment assignments.
-For easy of exposition, consider a single treated unit/period pair so that $\sum_{i,t} W_{it}=1.$ The single treated unit-period pair is not essential for the TROP estimator which can deal with general assignment patterns, but allows for easier comparison with some of the previously proposed estimators, in particular SC and SDID that have not been defined for general assignment patterns.
+To fix ideas, consider first a single treated unit/period pair so that $\sum_{i,t} W_{it}=1.$ The single treated unit-period pair is not essential for the TROP estimator which can deal with general assignment patterns.
+This differs from other panel data estimators that typically require staggered adoption of the treatment.
+However, the single treated unit/period pair simplifies exposition because multiple treated units require to introduce additional notation that involve choosing different weights, one for each unit to be imputed.
+We will therefore focus on describing the rationale for a single treated unit and defer the multiple units case to Section \ref{sec:inference2} and Algorithm \ref{alg:alg2}.

 We assume there are no spillovers and no dynamic effects.
 We postulate the existence of a pair of potential outcomes $(Y_{it}(0),Y_{it}(1))$ for each unit and time period with $\tau_{i,t}=Y_{it}(1)-Y_{it}(0)$ the unit/period pair specific treatment effect.
 We are interested in the average effect for the treated,